openscope/openscope/documentation/airport-format.md

     }
 },
 ```
-STAR is an acronym for _Standard Terminal Arrival Route_
+STAR is an acronym for _Standard Terminal Arrival Route_.

 - **icao** - icao identifier of the route, should match the object key in spelling and casing
 ```